 Or, EMS may receive repeated calls to help the same older couple with lift assists but may not be able to communicate with the couple’s doctors or anyone else to get them the support they need to live independently.

 Julota’s platform can connect these different systems and make communication and data sharing possible.

 Julota Enables Interoperability of Public Safety Data for Coordinated Response

-Establishing interoperability via SaaS ensures that EMS can communicate quickly with law enforcement and behavioral health professionals.
-Members of the team can connect the person to needed healthcare, behavioral health and non-medical services, such as housing.
+Establishing interoperability via SaaS ensures that EMS can communicate quickly with law enforcement and behavioural health professionals.
+Members of the team can connect the person to needed healthcare, behavioural health and non-medical services, such as housing.

 Service is the Key to Software as a Service (SaaS): Julota Works Hard to Make Interoperability Work for You

 Julota’s platform uses cloud computing technology to offer software as a service, or SaaS, to communities to help them connect better and make their systems interoperable.
 We are committed to working with you to make sure you get what you need from this solution, and that it opens up opportunities for your community to work together more efficiently.